Pay on time or your supplier will pay the price

 The State of Late Payments in South Africa cites that 20% of SME owners say time off from work has been necessary due to illness, and that late payments is one cause of their mental health issues.

 “It’s inexcusable for any business who is paid at the point of transaction not to share the income with their suppliers.
-A complete re-think on how money is managed on a national platform is undeniably required.
+A complete re-think of how money is managed on a national platform is undeniably required.
 The conversation around 30-day payments must be heightened.
 That solution should translate into suppliers being paid at the close of the current month in which the sale occurred.
 Business survival depends on it,’ says Radmore.

 Here are some essential tips from Radmore to ensure you are paid on time: